newfront-insurance/boilerplate-application-form/README.md

 - Since we have a design we can use that to drive data and data to drive development
 - We'll create a dummy API JSON file to use as a mock vs API server.
 - Utilize Formik for Form states and existing UI components where applicable.
-- This can either be done server side in next using it's routes for each form page but since you mentioned a lot of things are moving or have moved into the client side we'll do the same here for consistency.
-We'll create a route for each form page with React Router.
 - For string values I'm putting directly into the JSON object.
 If we're using a translation plugin we can replace those with translations keys instead.
 - Since this data is a work in progress and I'm not super familiar with the build it components it might make sense to change data to fit the components and since it's a custom API format it's possible to do so.